uc-dataviz/course/submissions/David_Cheng/Assignment 3/Assignment_3.md

 ![](Assignment_3_files/figure-markdown_github/unnamed-chunk-4-1.png)

 Obviously, Mid-Eastern is quite an unstable area.
 The Arabian countries and Israel are always in tensions.
-So they tend to keep a largy armed force.
+So they tend to keep large armed forces.
 The case is same for North Korea.
-North Korea is prepared a war with the South and it is developing nuclear weapons.
+North Korea is preparing a war with the South and it is developing nuclear weapons.

 The outlier is Singapore.
 It also has a large armed force in terms of the percentage.